-If you cook it as a dry curry, it will be best to enjoy with roti/ chapati, naan bread, flatbread or pita bread.
-But if you cook it with a little bit of sauce in it, it’s ideal for you to enjoy your aloo palak with rice, either plain rice or any rice dishes such as biryani rice, pilau rice, etc.
+If you cook it as a dry curry, it will be best to enjoy it with roti/ chapati, naan bread, flatbread or pita bread.
+But if you cook it with a little bit of sauce in it, it’s ideal for you to enjoy your aloo palak with rice, either plain white Basmati rice or any rice dishes such as biryani rice, pilau rice, etc.

 But really, there is no restriction.
 You can eat your aloo palak however you want with whatever you like.

 And just to give an idea, this potato spinach curry is a good match for the following menu.
 In fact, the menu below often appears in the occasional food spread such as Eid, weddings, family gatherings, etc.